onihusube/chttpp/README.md

                           })
 ```

+All configs can be omitted, but not reordered.

 ### Consumption of request results

 The type of the request result is `http_result<E>`, a monadic type (`E` is the error code type of the underlying library).